Configure MCP servers

 for secure credential management - Reference Environment Vault secrets for sensitive data

-- Set configuration values directly for non-sensitive parameters
+- Set configuration values directly for non-sensitive Parameters

 Environment variable patterns